 LA Rosah

-The public agencies creating the 100-acre riverfront park at Taylor Yard: the Bureau of Engineers from the City of Los Angeles, California State Parks, and the Mountains Recreation & Conservation Authority (MRCA).
-They launched TYES in response to community concerns about rising rents and displacement.
+Three public agencies are leading the 100 Acre Partnership projects at Taylor Yard: the Bureau of Engineers from the City of Los Angeles, California State Parks, and the Mountains Recreation & Conservation Authority (MRCA).
+They launched Community TYES in response to concerns from NELA's communities about rising rents and displacement.